jrc03c/queasycam/README.md

+**NOTE: THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED.
+I'LL LEAVE IT UNARCHIVED SO THAT PEOPLE CAN CREATE AND COMMENT ON ISSUES WITH EACH OTHER, BUT I DON'T PLAN TO MAKE ANY MORE CHANGES TO IT ANY TIME SOON.
+THANKS!**

 **QueasyCam** is a super-simple first-person-shooter camera for 3D Processing sketches.
 It steals its name and its desired ease of use from [PeasyCam](http://mrfeinberg.com/peasycam/).
 A QueasyCam camera can be controlled using the mouse and WASD keys (as well as Q and E for upward and downward motion).

 Here's an example.
 Setting the camera speed and sensitivity are optional.